FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 ### Summary

-You have sucessfully bring up a managed kubernetes (AKS) and sucessfully deployed POD, deployment also learned how to scale the deployment with replicas.  to better learn kubernetes, lets install a self-managed kubernetes.
+You have sucessfully bring up a managed kubernetes (AKS) and walked throught the concept of POD, Deployment, Replicas, Namespace, Label, Node, different type of services etc in kubernetes.
+We will continue to install a self-managed kubernets to continue our jourey.

 ### Review Questions

+- What is the role of a worker node in Kubernetes, and what are three key components that run on every Kubernetes Worker Node?
 - What is a Kubernetes Service, and why is it important?
-- What is the role of a Node in Kubernetes, and what are two key components that run on every Kubernetes Node?
 - Describe the difference between ClusterIP, NodePort, and LoadBalancer Service types in Kubernetes.